FormidableLabs/publish-diff/README.md

 View diffs of what you _will_ publish to `npm` **before** you really do!

-Publishing a package from a a local repository runs the risk of last minute human mistakes like:
+Publishing a package from a local repository runs the risk of last minute human mistakes like:

 - deletions